 - Add all custard ingredients to food processor and process until completely smooth.
 If your dates are not very soft, soak them in hot water for 5 minutes prior to blending.

 - Slice French bread into 1" thick slices and layer in 12" oven safe skillet or 9x13 casserole dish.
+If you prefer, you can also slice into 1" cubes.

 - Pour custard over French bread slices.
 Make sure to get custard in between each slice of bread so that each slice will soak up custard during baking.